mrchrisjoy/redux-entity/README.md

  ...
 }

-// Creating a Reducer for a Collection of Entities (customized case)
+// Creating a reducer for a collection of entities (default case)
 // job.reducer.js
 export const reducer = reduxEntity.createReducer(
  reduxEntity.createCollectionState(),
  jobActionTypes
 );

-// Creating a Reducer for a Collection of Entities (default case)
+// Creating a reducer for a collection of entities (customized case)
 // job.reducer.js
 const initialState = reduxEntity.createCollectionState({
  entityIds: [ ]